Youth Support Worker

 About the job

-Hours of work: 10 hours per week
+Hours of work: 35 per week (normal teaching hours)

 Positions available: 1 post